Explore UCD

 Email: (opens in a new window)vetprogrammes@ucd.ie

-Exception: Transcripts for 2024 degrees only will be accepted if received by CAO no later than 4 July 2024.
-Documents received after this cannot be considered.
+Exception: Transcripts for 2026 degrees (only) will be accepted if received by CAO no later than 6 July 2026.
+Documents received after this date cannot be considered.

-You will need to sit the (opens in a new window)GAMSAT (Graduate Australian Medical School Admission Test) if you intend to apply for entry to Veterinary Medicine via the graduate-entry pathway.
+You must sit the (opens in a new window)GAMSAT (Graduate Australian Medical School Admission Test) if you intend to apply for entry to Veterinary Medicine via the graduate entry pathway.
 GAMSAT is a professionally designed and marked selection test developed by the Australian Council for Educational Research (ACER) for medical schools offering graduate-entry courses that are open to graduates of any discipline.

 • The onus lies with you, the applicant, to make sure that all steps of the application procedure are completed within the relevant deadlines.

-• Offers will be made in CAO Round 0 which issues at the end of July or in early August.
+• Offers will be made in CAO Round 0 which normally issues in early August each year.

-Graduate entry programmes are not part of the “Free Tuition” scheme.
-Please see the fees page for full information about fees for this programme.
-This is a level 8 undergraduate degree, so the undergraduate fees rules apply.
+Graduate entry programmes are not part of the “Free Fees" Initiative.
+Please see the UCD Fees website for full information about fees for this programme.
+This is an level 8 (NFQ) undergraduate degree programme so the undergraduate fees rules apply.

 Terms and Conditions